rocketinsights/web-blueprint/soapbox/people/afraser.md

 The purpose of this repository is to document our engineering practices, and when you ask an engineer in the trenches of a project to talk about this sort of thing they might start talking about the stack they've chosen.
 A stack, even at a macro scale, is an implementation detail.
 The good stuff comes when we ask "why" and then ask it again and again.

 The answer always circles back to _people_.

 ## Challenges we face as engineers very often require working around issues of trust, process, organizational structure, and culture.

 At Rocket, the majority of our engineers have been around the block a time or two.
 We've seen most things built _many_ different ways, so our opinions come with a weight of experience.
 Regardless, we must repeatedly earn the trust of our clients.
 This is not always done easily, but it is a prerequisite if we wish to exceed expectations.

-We often find ourselves on projects with:
+Unfortunately, we often find ourselves on projects with:

-- mountains of tech debt
+- Mountains of tech debt
-- poor CI/CD
+- Poor CI/CD
-- high-friction development process
+- High-friction development process
-- an inexperienced team
+- An inexperienced team
-- significant over-engineering
+- Significant over-engineering
-- inconsistent implementation of designs
+- Inconsistent implementation of designs

 It is not hyperbole to say that every engineer at Rocket takes great personal pride in the _art_ of building something new, but it's hard to take pride in that art and work _around_ challenges like the ones listed above.
 We want to do better.
 We want to level up the team, pay down tech-debt, fix architectural problems at their source.
 We want out of meetings that are a total waste of time and we want in on the meetings that will help us build a better product.